NoroffFEU/development-platforms/src/content/docs/baas/NHost/NHost-case-study.md

   With NHost developers can deploy code with javascript(.js) or Typescript(.ts).
 - **Github integration:** With NHost you can automatically deploy you project when any changes are made, to a git repository.
 Right now GitHub is the only git provider supported.

-## Market Comparison

 ## Getting Started

-To get started using NHost you need to create an account with them first, You can easily sign up with your Github account, or by adding your email and a password.
+To get started using NHost you need to create an account with them first, You can sign up with your Github account, or by adding your email and a password.

-When your account is created you can start creating your project.
+When your account is created you can start on your project.

 **To create a project it will be required to add some information about it:**